-Whilst a joyous place to work, excitement at the Really Simple Systems head office is generally reserved for occasions out of the office.
-Our User Conference, team-building trips, team lunches and the annual Christmas party!
+While a fun place to work, excitement at the Really Simple Systems is generally reserved for occasions out of the office, namely our User Conference, team-building trips, team lunches and the annual Christmas party!
 So yesterday’s events were quite unusual.

 Yesterday morning our public web site, www.reallysimplesystems.com, was hit by what’s known as a DDoS attack, a Distributed Denial of Service.
 A DDoS attack is a cyber-attack where the perpetrator floods the targeted site in an attempt to crash it.
 Using more than one, and often thousands of, unique IP addresses it looks to overload systems and blocks their legitimate use.

 In general, DDoS attacker target high profile companies, like banks and credit card companies where disruption would cause a high impact.
 The motive is generally extortion.